-Long and I have been on a car camping trip for the last two weeks in Italy and Germany.
-This blogpost is a car camping guide on how we converted our Golf IV, so ´that we can sleep and drive around in it AND everything else you need to know about this way of traveling.
-It was the first time we camped in a car, so we are going to share everything about this experience in the upcoming blogposts.
+I have been on a car camping trip for the last two weeks in Italy and Germany.
+This blogpost is a car camping guide on how I converted the Golf IV, so that I can sleep and drive around in it AND everything else you need to know about this way of traveling.
+It was the first time I camped in a car, so I am going to share everything about this experience in the upcoming blogposts.

 However let me tell you in advance, this is definitely one of the cheapest, most adventurous, and fun ways of traveling.
 But without further due, let’s get into the basics that you need to know.